awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 ## Create an Automated Data Labeling Job \(Console\)<a name="sms-create-automated-labeling-console"></a>

-To create a labeling job that uses automated labeling in the Amazon SageMaker console, use the following procedure\.
+To create a labeling job that uses automated labeling in the SageMaker console, use the following procedure\.

 **To create an automated data labeling job \(console\)**

-1. Open the Ground Truth **Labeling jobs** section of the Amazon SageMaker console: [https://console.aws.amazon.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.
+1. Open the Ground Truth **Labeling jobs** section of the SageMaker console: [https://console.aws.amazon.com/sagemaker/groundtruth](https://console.aws.amazon.com/sagemaker/groundtruth)\.

 1. Using [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) as a guide, complete the **Job overview** and **Task type** sections\.
 Note that auto labeling is not supported for custom task types\.